Manhattan Personal Injury Frequently Asked Questions

 Going to court to resolve a personal injury claim is possible but also fairly rare.
 In most cases, both sides are able to agree upon a settlement amount during negotiations.
 You’ll only need to go to trial if the negligent party or the insurer won’t make a reasonable offer.

-Contact a Manhattan Catastrophic Injury Attorney
+Contact an Injury Attorney

 As with any legal matter, personal injury claims can be complicated.
 When you’re trying to come to terms with your injuries while simultaneously fighting for compensation, you can easily end up frustrated and confused.